Find and fix code smells in C++ with regexes

 or {}

 .
-Even if there were a handful of changes, waiting an hour was probably not worth it.
+Even if there were a handful of changes, waiting a couple of hours was probably not worth it.

 Some considerations before beginning